Last updated: June 7, 2026

 - Jumpoff School.

 - Ketchall School.
-Ketchall appears as a named community on the RootsWeb Marion County communities list; the exact location is not confirmed in available sources.
+Ketchall appears as a named community on the RootsWeb Marion County communities list.

 - Killian School.